The Ultimate Gitleaks Guide

 # 1. Identify the secret

-gitleaks detect --report-format json --report-path findings.json
+gitleaks git --report-format json --report-path findings.json

 # 2. Remove from current files